RaymondDoerr/emp/README.md

 - **2.5mm Hex Key for your m3x8 screws.**
 - **Metric Ruler** at least 10cm long.
 (Calipers, measuring tape, etc, also work fine.)
 - **Scissors** for the VHB tape.
 You'll want nice, sharp and clean ones.
-- **A few seasons of The Office** (Can supplement with your show of choice) while assembling the hardware prior to installation.
+- **A few seasons of The Office** while assembling the hardware prior to installation.
+(Can supplement with Parks and Rec)

 ## "All Doors" BOM:
 - **236x** - *6x3mm Disc Magnets (Grade n52 Recommended)*